Yudai-ASANO/LoopImageCarousel/README.md

 ```swift
     func loopImageCarousel(_ loopImageCarousel: LoopImageCarousel, currentItemAt index: Int)
 ```
-> Tells the delegate that the specified cell is about to be displayed in the carousel.
+> Tells the delegate the index of the cell that is going to be centered.

 ## Installation
 LoopImageCarousel is available through SPM.
 To install it, add the package to your dependencies in your `Package.swift` file.